Chapter 2 Medieval Japan

 Sengoku daimyo, was on his way to rule the village.
 It was a period of power vacuum, a transition from manorial lord rule to feudal lord rule.
 Peasants had to protect their villages by themselves.

 However, the state was a lawless land, and samurai, villains, and thieves were always roaming around the villages.
 In addition, if neighboring Sengoku daimyo started fighting each other, and if caught up in it, the villages would be destroyed.
 Villagers' houses would be set on fire, their fields destroyed, and their crops robbed.
+Villagers and children were then captured and were forced to do tough jobs as slaves or sold.
 There was no way in which peasants could resist their force.

 So, peasants sought protection from the neighboring Sengoku daimyo.
 Having the military might of the Sengoku daimyo protect their villages was the only way for them to find safety.
 In return, the village paid an annual tribute to its Sengoku daimyo and provided young peasants as foot soldiers in times of war.
 It was another vital cooperation between the two in a lawless land, similar to what Yoritomo and the feudal lords once did in the land of Kanto.